brson/rust-anthology/README.md

 consideration, or contact me privately.
 We want to respect your wishes_.

-Authors maintain ownership of their chapters, and each chapter is licensed individually according to the author's preference.
-Ownership of modifications to chapters as part of the editorial process is relinquished to the original authors.
-Additional content, such as chapter descriptions is owned by the contributing editor and licensed CC-BY-4.0.
+Authors maintain the copyright to their chapters, and each chapter is licensed individually according to the author's preference.
+Copyright of modifications to chapters as part of the editorial process is relinquished to the original authors.
+Additional content, such as chapter descriptions, is owned by the contributing editor and licensed CC-BY-4.0.